 We understand that business owners will have many questions in these uncertain times.
 This page is for business owners with questions or concerns about regulatory matters.
 General advice from Cornwall Council can be found on the Information about Coronavirus (Covid-19) page.

 Some of our offices are currently closed and people are working from home.
 Please email the Business Regulatory Support Hub at firstname.lastname@example.org.
 Our Hub advisors will contact you as soon as possible.

-The National Lockdown; Stay at Home Guidance is available on the Government website.
+Find out what you can and can't do; Stay at Home Guidance is available on the Government website.

 The government have also published legislation relating to business restrictions.

 Cornwall Council has launched the application process for the ARG scheme.